joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Save the config file and relaunch the WebJEA webpage.
 It should now load without prompting for a username and password.

-Set the PowerShell execution policy on the machine to Unrestricted, so you can run any PowerShell scripts on it:
+Set the PowerShell execution policy on the machine to Unrestricted so that you can run any PowerShell scripts on it:

     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine